ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 message parts.
 Besides, it might be desirable to add additional guarantees to the ones provided by the transport layer (eg. HTTPS).
 This may be for:
 - detect programming errors and corruption of stored data;
-- the need for the representation-data remain unmodified throughout multiple hops;
+- address the need for the representation-data to remain unmodified throughout multiple hops;
 - implement signature mechanisms that cover the desired parts of an HTTP exchange;
 - additional protection against failures or attack (see [SRI]).